-The development of abnormal facial features in four children treated chronically ( > 4 years) with PROGLYCEM® (diazoxide capsules) for hypoglycemia hyperinsulinism in the same clinic has been reported.
+The development of abnormal facial features in four children treated chronically ( > 4 years) with PROGLYCEM® for hypoglycemia hyperinsulinism in the same clinic has been reported.

-treatment with PROGLYCEM® (diazoxide capsules) should be initiated under close clinical supervision, with careful monitoring of blood glucose and clinical response until the patient's condition has stabilized.
+Treatment with PROGLYCEM® should be initiated under close clinical supervision, with careful monitoring of blood glucose and clinical response until the patient's condition has stabilized.
 This usually requires several days.
 If not effective in two to three weeks, the drug should be discontinued.

 Prolonged treatment requires regular monitoring of the urine for sugar and ketones, especially under stress conditions, with prompt reporting of any abnormalities to the physician.
 Additionally, blood sugar levels should be monitored periodically by the physician to determine the need for dose adjustment.